Skip to main content

 2. In Camunda 7, users can deploy shared resources (processes, decisions, and forms) available to all tenants.
 In Camunda 8, there are no shared resources.
 This will be added in the future.

-3. In Camunda 7, data is mapped to a null tenant identifier, meaning by default resources are shared.
+3. In Camunda 7, data is mapped to a null tenant identifier, meaning resources are shared by default.
 In Camunda 8, data is mapped to the <default> tenant identifier when multi-tenancy is disabled.

 4. Tenant checks in Camunda 7 can be disabled to perform admin/maintenance operations.
 This can't be done in Camunda 8, but an admin user can be authorized to all tenants, which would result in the same thing.